google/gke-policy-automation/terraform/README.md

 ## What happens behind the scenes

 The Terraform script within this folder enables all required APIs for you and creates necessary service accounts and IAM bindings.
-It also creates the Artifact Registry required by Cloud Run, the GCS bucket for storing the reports and a Secret Manager.
-The Secret Manager is used to provide the config.yaml file to the Cloud Run Job, as Cloud Run does not easily support persistent file storage.
+Depending on configured cluster discovery options, corresponding IAM bindings for GKE Policy Automation Service Account are created on projects, folders or organization levels.
+The code also creates the Artifact Registry required by Cloud Run and a the Secret Manager secret for storing tool's configuration file.

+Depending on configured outputs, the code will provision corresponding resources and IAM role bindings for Cloud Storage, Pub/Sub or Security COmmand Center.

-Additionally, the script creates a Cloud Scheduler running every 15 minutes.
-That scheduler will ultimately trigger the CLoud Run Job.
-The 15 minute interval is most likely too frequent for actual use, but is ideal for demo purposes.
+Lastly, the script creates a Cloud Scheduler running once per day to trigger Cloud Run Job.

 ## Example configurations